 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Sometimes children and teens may struggle in school in ways they didn’t before treatment.
+Sometimes children and teens may struggle in school in ways they didn’t before diagnosis or treatment.
 Some students may have problems focusing and paying attention.

 Some treatments can affect: